A Bit Hampered in Hampton

 And that was pretty much that.
 I had the pleasure of speaking with a woman who now lives in Massachusetts but who is a Hibbard or Burnham descendant.
 She used to spend her summers in this very house, so that was pretty neat.
 She was very nice and very accommodating to me and Damian – all the while keeping an eye on the little menace.
 I saw her.
 She couldn’t fake me out.

-And since you probably don’t know a thing about Hampton and I won’t really have any other opportunity to discuss the little-discussed little town, here are some cool facts:
+And since you probably don’t know a thing about Hampton, here are some cool facts:

 Hampton boasts the second oldest Congregational Church building in continuous use in the state.
 (1723).
 Stick that in your pipe and smoke it.
 Speaking of pipes, it houses one of the state’s earliest American pipe organs.
 Fantastic.